Uncle Jack’s Meat House

 Seth commented on July 26 regarding this fabulous new restaurant built by a fabulous team, “Ladies and gentlemen, ‘Welcome to Uncle Jack’s Meat House’.
 An incredible build.
-A great team – Ken Rubnikar, Senior Project Manager; Jeremy Cruz, Project Manager; and Lindsey Kitchens, Project Administrator!
+A great team led by Ken Rubnikar.
 Great work by Chandlee Electric.
 You are seeing the future sensation before the press, the magazines articles, the radio and television ads and the red carpet!
-I love deals like this – ones that showcase quality. “
+I love deals like this – ones that showcase quality.”

 By the 29th of July the bar lights and artwork were up in the restaurant.
 Three days after the exterior lights including the marque and patio were installed and lit up at night.
 The walk-in coolers arrived on site August 2 for installation.
 The following day the fires were ablaze and there are lots of red lights.
 Ken logged a week later that the furniture arrived and the restaurant was ready for their Health Inspection.
 The fit pit was set to go and the furniture for the patio arrived later that day.
 A week later the patio was in full operation.